 - Enquiry: Personal details (name, gender, age etc.), contact information (home address, phone number, email address etc.), details of your interests and communications preferences;

-- Service Users: Personal details, contact information, financial details, relative, or next of kin, care needs;
+- Individuals: Personal details, contact information, financial details, relative, or next of kin, care needs;

 - Health & Welfare: Medical, dietary and mobility details provided to us before, during or after any stay with us in one of our services;